floriankraemer/floriankraemer.github.io/_posts/2023-10-12-AI-guided-Refactoring.markdown

 }
 ```

-This is already q pretty reasonable and much more readable method and it broke the huge method down into logical chunks, very nice!
+This is already a pretty reasonable and much more readable method and it broke the huge method down into logical chunks, very nice!
+You can actually understand what the method as a whole does.
+Each of the extracted methods has now a clear name and a single responsibility.

 Now lets see if it could refactor the whole code properly:

 My prompt: